bartvandebiezen/css-conventions/css-conventions.md

 See['Don't use IDs in CSS selectors?'](http://oli.jp/2011/ids/) for further reading.

-### Never reference class names in your CSS files used by other applications or languages.
+### Never reference class names in your CSS files used by other applications or languages

 - Never reference, for example, classes prefixed with 'js-', 'test-', or 'track-', which are used by Javascript, testing, or tracking tools.

-### Use states as separate classes and add them to existing selectors.
+### Use states as separate classes and add them to existing selectors

 - States differ from modifiers.
 Modifiers are timeless, states are temporarily.
 - States never contain global styling.
 Style states always in combination with other selectors.